Reaching and Retaining Donors cohort

 Who should apply

-Nonprofit staff in organizations in south, central, and mountain west states (including Alabama, Arizona, Arkansas, Colorado, Idaho, Kentucky, Louisiana, Mississippi, Montana, Nevada, New Mexico, Oklahoma, Tennessee, Texas, Utah, and Wyoming), with a preference given to applicants in organizations under a $2 million annual budget, are eligible to apply.
+Nonprofit staff in organizations in south, central, and mountain west states – Arkansas, Arizona, Kentucky, Louisiana, Mississippi, Nevada, New Mexico, Oklahoma, South Carolina, Tennessee, Texas, and West Virginia – with a preference given to applicants in organizations under a $2 million annual budget, are eligible to apply.

 Applicants should be staff interested in practical, tangible technology training and in any role responsible for advancing and implementing a technology project at their organization.
 Board members and volunteers are not eligible.
 If you have any questions about your eligibility, email us.